Queens Family Lawyer

 The Intake and General Clerk’s Offices are accessible on the first floor of Queens Family Court.
 A case calendar is posted outside of this office, in a centralized area where Queens Family Lawyers are able to meet with their clients while waiting to be called into court.

 Hopefully you found this brief introduction the Queens Family Court helpful.
-Remember, our Queens Family Lawyers at the offices of Stephen Bilkis and Associates are always available to help you whether you are dealing with Child Custody, Visitation Child Support, Paternity, Relocation, Emancipation, Orders of Protection, Neglect, Abuse, or any other Family Court matter.
-To schedule a free consultation, simply call 1-800-NYNY-LAW to schedule an appointment in any one of our convenient offices in Queens, Manhattan as well as Brooklyn, the Bronx, Staten Island, Nassau, Suffolk and Westchester Counties.
+Remember, our Queens Family Lawyers at the offices of Stephen Bilkis & Associates, PLLC are always available to help you whether you are dealing with Child Custody, Visitation Child Support, Paternity, Relocation, Emancipation, Orders of Protection, Neglect, Abuse, or any other Family Court matter.
+To schedule a free consultation, simply call 800.696.9529 to schedule an appointment in any one of our convenient offices in Queens, Manhattan as well as Brooklyn, the Bronx, Staten Island, Nassau, Suffolk and Westchester Counties.